-- CALL Initiates DSC operation screens by pressing.
-Also opens menu to select optional settings to personalize your transceiver's operation by pressing and hold. - Used to complete editing or selection of options from menu. - Use to toggle transmitter power between 25 watts and 1 watt output.
-Certain channels are restricted to 1 watt maximum power and will cause the error beep if the HI/LO key is pressed. - Selects the Primary Calling Channel 16 or the last channel used.
-Also, cancels DSC and Emergency/Distress calls. - SCAN Can be used alone or with the MEM key to select Priority Scan, Memory Scan or All Scan. - Stores channels in the scan memory bank, and when used with the SCAN key, starts Memory Scan. - END Cancels DSC calls and Emergency/Distress calls.
+Initiates DSC operation screens by pressing.
+Also opens menu to select optional settings to personalize your transceiver's operation by pressing and hold.

+Used to complete editing or selection of options from menu.

+Used to toggle transmitter power between 25 watts and 1 watt output.

+Certain channels are restricted to 1 watt maximum power and will cause the error beep if the HI/LO key is pressed.

+- 16 Selects the Primary Calling Channel 16 or the last channel used.
+Also, cancels DSC and Emergency/Distress calls. - SCAN - Can be used alone or with the MEM key to select Priority Scan, Memory Scan or All Scan. - MEM

+Stores channels in the scan memory bank, and when used with the SCAN key, starts Memory Scan.

+Cancels DSC calls and Emergency/Distress calls.

+Initiates PA/FOG menu screen by pressing.
+Also initiates Intercom operation mode by pressing and hold.